Chronic Heart Failure

 4) Encourage patients or caregivers to self-adjust the doses of diuretics based on the daily measurements of body weight and signs and symptoms of fluid retention.

 5) In the case of resistance to diuretics, assess the patient’s adherence to the treatment regimen; make sure that the patient does not use NSAIDs, COX-2 inhibitors, glucocorticoids, cyclosporine (INN ciclosporin), or estrogens; assess the patient’s sodium and fluid intake; and then increase the dose of diuretics.
 If this is not effective, consider replacing furosemide with another loop diuretic (eg, bumetanide).
-At this point, administer the loop diuretic bid or when fasting, and finally consider a short-term intravenous infusion of a loop diuretic.
+At this point, administer the loop diuretic bid or when fasting, and finally consider a short-term IV infusion of a loop diuretic.

 6) Ensure optimal afterload reduction, use of an MRA, and use of other guideline-recommended medical therapy.